 This course is designed to equip persons in church settings for effective care and counseling with grieving individuals at a level appropriate to their role and education.
 It explores the biblical, theological, psychological, and social understandings of death, dying, and grief across the life cycle span.
 Ministry application will focus on the life and work of the local congregation, the ministry of chaplains, and pastoral counseling.
-Prerequisite: PAC 2501 or PAC 2509
+Prerequisite: PAC 2505.